+In the recent paper \cite{F-G-N}, Feireisl, Gallagher and Novotn\'y studied the incompressible and high rotation limits together, for the $3$-D compressible barotropic Navier-Stokes system with Coriolis force, in the general instance of ill-prepared initial data.
+Their asymptotic result relies on the spectral analysis of the singular perturbation operator: by use of the celebrated RAGE theorem (see e.g. books \cite{R-S_III} and \cite{Cyc-Fr-K-S}), they were able to prove some dispersion properties due to fast rotation, from which they deduced strong convergence of the velocity fields, and this allowed them to pass to the limit in the weak formulation of the system.
 In paper \cite{F-G-GV-N} by Feireisl, Gallagher, G\'erard-Varet and Novotn\'y, the effect of the centrifugal force was added to the previous system.
-Notice that this term scales as $1/\veps^2$; hence, they studied both the isotropic limit and the multi-scale limit: namely, they supposed the Mach-number to be proportional to $\veps^m$, for some $m=1$ in the former instance (as in \cite{F-G-N}), $m>1$ in the latter.
-Let us just point out that, in the analysis of the isotropic scaling (i.e. $m=1$), they had to resort to compensated compactness arguments (used for the first time in \cite{G-SR_2006} in the context of rotating fluids) in order to pass to the limit: as a matter of fact, the singular perturbation operator had variable coefficients, and spectral analysis tools were no more available.

-We remark that in both previous works \cite{F-G-N} and \cite{F-G-GV-N}, it is proved that the limit system is a $2$-D viscous quasi-geostrophic equation for the limit density (or better for the limit $r$ of the quantity $r_\veps=\veps^{-1}\left(\rho_\veps-1\right)$), which can be interpreted as a sort of stream-function for the limit divergence-free velocity field.
-The authors were able also to establish stability (and then uniqueness) for the limit equation under an additional regularity hypothesis on the limit initial velocity; therefore, in this case one recovers convergence of the whole sequence of weak solutions.
+Notice that this term scales as $1/\veps^2$; hence, they got interested in both the isotropic and multi-scale limit: namely, the Mach number was supposed to be proportional to $\veps^m$, for $m=1$ in the former instance (as in \cite{F-G-N}), $m>1$ in the latter.
+Let us just point out that, in the analysis of the isotropic scaling (i.e. $m=1$), they had to resort to compensated compactness arguments (used for the first time in \cite{G-SR_2006} in the context of rotating fluids) in order to pass to the limit in the weak formulation: as a matter of fact, the singular perturbation operator had variable coefficients, and spectral analysis tools were no more available.
+In both previous works \cite{F-G-N} and \cite{F-G-GV-N}, it is proved that the limit system is a $2$-D viscous quasi-geostrophic equation for the limit density (or, better, for the limit $r$ of the quantities $r_\veps=\veps^{-1}\left(\rho_\veps-1\right)$), which can be interpreted as a sort of stream-function for the limit divergence-free velocity field.
+We remark also that the authors were able to establish stability (and then uniqueness) for the limit equation under an additional regularity hypothesis on the limit-point of the initial velocity fields.

 The fact that the limit equation is two-dimensional is a common feature in the context of fast rotating fluids (see for instance book \cite{C-D-G-G}): indeed, it is the expression of a well-known physical phenomenon, the Taylor-Proudman theorem (see e.g. \cite{Ped}).
 Namely, in the asymptotic regime, the high rotation tends to stabilize the motion, which becomes constant in the direction parallel to the rotation axis: the fluid moves along vertical coloumns (the so called ``Taylor-Proudman coloumns''), and the flow is purely horizontal.